kannangr21/HTMLFormatter/README.md

 [Click here](https://html-formatter-flask.herokuapp.com/) to visit the site.

 ## Prerequisites
-- Python 3.5 or above preferred installed in the machine
+- Python 3.5 or above installed in the machine

 ## Installation
 1. Clone the repository